-In addition to the spatial properties just described, there are also strong temporal constraints to visual recognition.
-The predominantly static nature of the visual input is interrupted by external object movements, head movements and eye movements.
-To a first approximation, the visual image can be considered to be largely static over intervals of ~250 ms. Figure 2.2 illustrates the pattern of eye movements from a subject while watching a video.
 The eyes stay in one location, then jump to another location, and so on.
-Although often unnoticed from an introspective viewpoint, humans (and other primates) are constantly moving their eyes, making several saccades per second.
+It is interesting to note that these eye movements typically go unnoticed from an introspective viewpoint.
+Yet, humans (and other primates) are constantly moving their eyes, making several saccades per second.
 The pattern of fixations is dictated by the characteristics of the image (e.g. high contrast regions are more salient), by the history of previous fixations (e.g. on average, subjects tend to avoid returning to a location they recently fixated on) and by behavioral goals (e.g. fixating on red objects while looking for a red car).